praveenamukthapuram/Linux/Process_Managment.md

       6. Process Termination      ->  When finished, the process calls exit() to terminate.
                                   -> The OS frees its resources.
                                   -> The parent can read the exit status using wait().

 - System Calls Involved (Linux/Unix)
 -     System     Call	Purpose
       fork()	   Create a new process (child) by duplicating the parent. exec()     family (execl, execv, etc.)	Load a new program into the child’s memory. wait()	   Parent waits for child process to finish. exit()	   Child terminates and returns status to parent.

+- Process Creation Tree,
+-     The first process is typically init (or systemd in Linux).
+-     All other processes are descendants of this initial process.
+-     This forms a process hierarchy (tree).